suncoast-devs/handbook/curriculum/prework/01-introduction.md

 ## What won't the Prework do for you

-Prework only covers the basics of a language; What we teach goes much deeper than tutorials can cover.
+Prework only covers the basics; What we teach goes much deeper than tutorials can cover.
 Prework is not designed to try to teach everything about web development.
 We use it to establish context and shared language to jump start the learning process.

 Prework, and also the curriculum, is not the single source of truth to get started.
 The knowledge for all of our technologies is out there, available to all.
 We love this, embrace it, and encourage you to learn both inside and outside the class.